Working Girl: Plot

-Tess McGill (Melanie Griffith), is a 30-year-old working-class woman from Staten Island who dreams of climbing the corporate ladder to an executive position.
-Despite holding a business degree earned through evening classes, her boss and male co-workers at the stockbroker firm in lower Manhattan where she works as a secretary treat her like a bimbo, even though they benefit from her intelligence and business instincts.
+Tess McGill is a working-class woman from Staten Island who dreams of climbing the corporate ladder to an executive position.
+Despite her holding a business degree earned through evening classes, her boss and male co-workers at the stockbroker firm in lower Manhattan where she works as a secretary treat her like a bimbo, even though they benefit from her intelligence and business instincts.
 After reaching her limit with her boss's humiliations, Tess dramatically quits.

-Tess then lands a job as an administrative assistant to Katharine Parker (Sigourney Weaver), a young associate in Mergers and Acquisitions.
-At first, Katharine seems supportive of Tess, encouraging her to share ideas, but eventually tells Tess her proposed merger between Trask Industries and a radio station wouldn't work out.
+Tess then lands a job as an administrative assistant to Katharine Parker, an associate partner at mergers and acquisitions firm Petty Marsh.
+At first, Katharine seems supportive of Tess, encouraging her to share ideas, but eventually tells Tess her proposed purchase of a radio network by Trask Industries would not work out.

-When Katharine injures her leg skiing, she asks Tess to house-sit.
-While there, Tess discovers meeting notes that reveal Katharine plans to pass off the merger idea as her own.
-With her boss away, Tess decides to use Katharine's connections and clothes to move ahead with her merger plans.
-With the help of her friend Cyn (Joan Cusack), Tess cuts her hair and borrows Katherine's stylish clothing to look more professional.
-Tess schedules a meeting with Jack Trainer (Harrison Ford), a mergers and acquisitions associate from another company.
+When Katharine breaks her leg skiing, she asks Tess to house-sit.
+While there, Tess discovers meeting notes that reveal Katharine plans to pass off the Trask Industries idea as her own.
+She later returns home to find her live-in boyfriend having sex with another woman.
+He later attempts to reconcile and proposes marriage, but she responds ambivalently, and they end things.
+With her boss away, Tess decides to use Katharine's connections and clothes to move ahead with her proposal for Trask.
+With the help of her friend Cyn, Tess cuts her hair and borrows Katherine's stylish clothing to look more professional.

+Tess schedules a meeting with Jack Trainer, a mergers and acquisitions associate from another company.
+The night before, she attends on Katharine's behalf a dinner hosted by Trainer's firm, in an attempt to get to know him prior to their meeting.
+Trainer is attracted to and approaches Tess at the bar but does not reveal his name, even after she inquires whether he knows a Jack Trainer.
+Tess eventually leaves, and he follows, taking her back to his apartment after she passes out in a cab from a combination of Valium and alcohol.

-Although Tess lacks confidence during the meeting with Trainer and his associates and leaves thinking it was a failure, Jack soon arrives at her office and wants to move forward with her idea.
-Together, they prepare the financials for the merger proposal, and they give in to their attraction, ending up in bed.
-However, Tess is tempted to confess the truth about the idea's origins, but she demurs after discovering Jack is also involved with Katharine, who he planned to break up with before her injury.
+Tess leaves early the next day, believing that they slept together, to attend her meeting with Trainer and is surprised to see he is the man from the previous night.
+They both feign non-recognition.
+Although Tess leaves the meeting with Trainer and his associates thinking it was a failure, Jack soon arrives at her office, telling her they did not sleep together and that he wants to move forward with her idea.
+Together, they prepare the financials for the merger proposal and present them to Trask.
+After the successful presentation, they give in to their attraction, ending up in bed.
+But when Tess is tempted to confess the truth about her position and the idea's origins, she demurs after discovering Jack has been involved with Katharine and planned to break up with her before her injury.